 The R-1234yf is the newest and most environmentally-conscious refrigerant type.
 It breaks down in the atmosphere quickly (11 minutes) and produces less greenhouse gasses than its predecessors.
 This refrigerant type has been mandatory in Europe for over 10 years and slowly becoming the norm in North America.
 The downside is that R-1234yf is flammable- but no incidents have been reported after long-term use in Europe.

 If your A/C unit is malfunctioning or just needs a maintenance inspection, it is recommended that you have a professional service it.
-At Special Interest Automobiles, we offer A/C inspections starting at $59.95 CAD + HST.
+At Special Interest Automobiles in Cambridge, we offer A/C inspections starting at $59.95 CAD + HST.
 Contact us today and let us help you stay cool this summer!

 Since 1986, we have been passionate about providing exceptional service to automotive enthusiasts in Cambridge, Ontario, and beyond.

 Our journey began with a love for muscle cars and a dedication to their restoration.
 Over the years, our knowledge and expertise have expanded to encompass a wide range of vehicles, making us a trusted full-service automotive center for car enthusiasts and everyday drivers alike.

 Today, Special Interest Automobiles is proud to offer an extensive range of services, from selling carefully curated vehicles to servicing all car makes and models.